jonfunk21/ml-container-demo/README.md

 Apptainers are particularly useful in machine learning for several reasons:

-1. **Environment Isolation**: Each framework (Keras, PyTorch) can have its own container with specific dependencies, avoiding conflicts.
+1. **Environment Isolation**: Each model can have its own container with specific dependencies, avoiding conflicts.
 2. **Reproducibility**: The exact same environment can be recreated on any system that supports Apptainers.
 3. **Portability**: Containers can be easily shared and run on different systems without worrying about dependency issues.
 4. **Clean Workspace**: No need to install multiple versions of Python, CUDA, or other dependencies on your system.